5 Leadership Lessons the Modern CEO Can Learn from Taylor Swift

 When I look at this list, I have seen CEOs and business executives break each of these “Swift Rules” for leadership.
 When they do, it usually disconnects them with their audience.
 If you want to be the leader of a large organization with employees who follow you, then take a page out of Taylor’s book.

 Pete Steinberg is an elite rugby coach, leadership consultant, and author.
 He can help you and your organization overcome challenges and achieve unparalleled success.
-Pete’s first book, Leadership Shock, will be published in April 2024.
+Pete’s first book, Leadership Shock, is now available for purchase at all major retailers.
 You can connect with Pete on LinkedIn and at PeteSteinberg.com.

 Previous